larsgehrke/mt/README.md

 + **diagram** An unversioned folder.
 By choosing to save the diagrams from test.py, this folder will be created automatically and all diagrams from the test run will be saved here.

-+ **diagram_gpu** Not important, can be deleted.
++ **gpu_diagram** Not important, can be deleted.
 This folder was just used to access the diagrams from the server.

 + **model** The different implementations of DISTANA are collected here.
 Each version has its own subfolder.
 The facade defines the function signatures that every version must implement and it selects the version specified by the parameters at runtime.
 *abstract_evaluator* is a super class for different versions.